MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 The purpose of the Security pillar is to provide **confidentiality, integrity, and availability** guarantees to the workload.

-The [**Security design principles**](/azure/well-architected/security/security-principles) provide high-level design strategy for achieving those goals and apply them to Azure Virtual Machines and the environment them run in.
+The [**Security design principles**](/azure/well-architected/security/security-principles) a provide high-level design strategy for achieving those goals and apply them to Azure Virtual Machines and the environment them run in.

 ##### Design checklist